Blocking ads removes funding from us!

 (Post picture: © 2021 TechnikNews)

-Am 29 July the Chinese manufacturer presented, among other things, the new Huawei P50 Pro officially for the Chinese market.
-A market launch here in Europe is still considered quite unlikely, since Huawei is gradually launching its own Kirin 9000 Processors run out and on the other because due to the Pro5G is not possible with the USA and, on top of that, Google services are still not supported.
-These things are now essential, especially in Europe, which is why the smartphone can hardly be recommended to anyone in this country, which I find extremely unfortunate, because the Huawei P50 actually has Pro There is a lot to offer in terms of hardware.
+Am 29 July The Chinese manufacturer officially presented the new Huawei P50 Pro for the Chinese market, among other things.
+A market launch here in Europe is still considered quite unlikely, as Huawei is gradually running out of its own Kirin 9000 processors and, secondly, because 5G is not possible due to the problems with the USA and, on top of that, Google services are still not supported.
+These things are now particularly essential in Europe, which is why the smartphone is hardly recommended to anyone here, which I find extremely unfortunate, because the Huawei P50 Pro actually has a lot to offer in terms of hardware.

 Haptics and design

-With dimensions of 158,8 mm in height and 72,8 mm in width, the Huawei P50 counts Pro Although one of the larger smartphones, it is surprisingly still relatively easy to use, which is also helped by the comparatively low weight of 195 grams.
+With dimensions of 158,8 mm in height and 72,8 mm in width, the Huawei P50 Pro is one of the larger smartphones, but surprisingly it is still relatively easy to use, which is also due to the comparatively low weight of 195 grams.
 In addition, the thickness of only 8,5 mm makes the smartphone more comfortable to hold.
-Overall I have the P50 Pro very popular because it feels great in the hand thanks to the perfectly rounded front and back.
-At no time is a sharp-edged feeling conveyed.
-Huawei has done a great job here, although I really liked the predecessors in this regard.
+Overall, I really enjoyed using the P50 Pro, as it feels great in the hand thanks to the perfectly rounded front and back.
+It never gives a sharp-edged feeling.
+Huawei has done a great job here, although I also liked the predecessors very much in this regard.

 The frame is made of aluminum with a high-gloss finish and therefore feels extremely high-quality and pleasant.
 In the color I tested Pearl White the frame is made of silver, which, paired with the completely black front, looks extremely beautiful and classy.
 The disadvantage, however, is that the frame is very susceptible to fingerprints due to its high-gloss finish and will also have minor scratches after some time of use.
 The back is made of glass, which looks extremely high quality.
 Unlike its predecessor, the glass is unfortunately no longer matt, but glossy, which makes fingerprints almost magical.
 With Golden Black, Cocao gold, Charm pink, Blue and Pearl White you have five colors to choose from.
 I tested the latter, which I really like because it always shimmers a little differently depending on the incidence of light.
 Every now and then it looks like a light blue, sometimes it shimmers slightly gold and when the light shines directly on the back, a rainbow appears.